NickStanwood/NickStanwood.github.io/README.md

     - Beliefs
     - Relationships with other Races
   - Create Political Map
+    - Assign Regions
+      - Geographic Boundary
+      - Assign Races and Religions (somewhat arbitrary)
+      - No governing body
-    - assign territories (based on rivers and mountains)
+    - Assign territories (based on rivers and mountains)
+      - Race Demographic
+      - Assign Royalty / Government
+      - Contained within a Region
     - create towns, cities and capitals

   - Start a Campaign